SelecTree: Tree Detail

 GRECIAN LAUREL, SWEET BAY, BAY LARUEL, BAY LEAF

 Has Evergreen foliage.

 Height: 15 - 40 feet.

 Growth Rate: 12 to 24 Inches per Year.

 Longevity 50 to 150 years.

-Leaves Ovate, Gray Green or Dark Green, No Change, Evergreen.
+Leaves Ovate, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Green, White or Yellow.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.